digime/digime-sdk-ios/docs/guides/Ongoing Access.md

 * You need regular access to user's data
 * You are using an ongoing contract

 \* *`refreshTokens` used to refresh `accessTokens` do eventually expire (for example - 30 days).
-When this happens, user will be directed back to digi.me app for re-authorization.*
+When this happens, user will need to be directed back to digi.me app for re-authorization.*